 12. Cash Discount: Definition, Formula & Example

 Sometimes you can get a cheaper price for a product if you pay cash up front.
-In this lesson, you'll learn about cash discount and its formula and find some examples of how it is used.
+In this lesson, you'll learn about the cash discount and its formula, and you will find some examples of ways in which it is used.
 A short quiz follows the lesson.

 13. Cash Equivalents: Definition & Examples